 A DOT audit or review determines a company’s Federal Motor Carrier Safety Regulations (FMCSR) compliance.
 It evaluates safety performance and confirms that the owner-operator and the trucking firm is managing their proper recordkeeping.
 It’s usually done at the trucker’s place of business although right now, most are being handled via telephone, online meetings, or by using a fax machine.
+Either way, TruckingOffice PRO will help you pass this audit.

 What does the DOT audit cover?